rmcwhae/russellmcwhae.ca/content/journal/behind-the-curve.md

 In a slightly less geeky example of tech, I bought an older used iPad about a year ago (iPad Air 2, launched in 2014).
 It is now too slow to run any intensive apps or games, but it isn’t too slow for reading ebooks.
 No Apple Pencil, no Smart Keyboards—no problem, only a dedicated device for reading.
 (It also doubles as a website-testing device as there is no equivalent for actually seeing a website you are developing on physical, not simulated, hardware.)

 Among other industries, photography is one where Gear Acquisition Syndrome (GAS) rears its head.
-It’s the same scenario as computers: expensive gear that quickly becomes replaced by newer and better offerings.
+It’s the same scenario as computers: enticing, expensive gear that quickly becomes replaced by newer and better offerings.
 I haven’t purchased camera gear in years but have been getting arguably some of my best photos recently.
 With my older Sony NEX-6 body, I converted it to shoot infrared.
 This required disassembling the camera and removing the band-pass filter mounted over the sensor (a full-spectrum conversion).
 Then, for the price of a lens-mounted IR-pass filter ($50), I could shoot the invisible spectrum.
 (See [Forgetmenot and Sandy Ann
 ](/events/Forgetmenot-and-Sandy-Ann_June-2020) for some examples of IR photographs.)
-A terrific project, with an imaginative new way of thinking about photography, all with a very modest gear investment.
+A terrific project, including an imaginative new way of thinking about photography (some IR shots work best at high noon on bright, sunny days, which can otherwise be boring in the visible spectrum), all with a very modest gear investment.

-Bikes have also become notoriously expensive of late.
+Bikes have also become prohibitively expensive of late.
 While I did upgrade to a late-model Norco Optic C2 last spring, my previous mountain bike, a Santa Cruz Tallboy LT, lasted nine years.
 Having maintained it quite well, I was able to sell it to offset the cost of upgrading to the Norco.
 The Tallboy did not come with a dropper post, so I ordered an [externally routed, cable-actuated post](https://www.chainreactioncycles.com/brand-x-ascend-ii-dropper-seatpost/rp-prod159176) in 2019 for around $150.
 While not as performant (less travel) than a fancier, more expensive hydraulic dropper post (often over $300), it does not require expensive servicing ($75 to $125 per service).
 Most of the performance, at a fraction of the cost.

 Perhaps there is a limit as to how far behind the upgrade curve one can go for the economics to work.
+Cars that are too old and require constant maintenance may not be worth the effort to run unless you are mechanically inclined.

 ---

-Despite living a less-than-five-minute commute to a world-class ski hill, I opted not to pay for a season’s pass this winter.
-Part of this decision was my notorious cheapness—but another part was my desire for simplicity.
-Regularly skiing at the ski hill means more wear and tear on your skis.
-I have run a quiver-of-one setup for downhill/touring skis for years now, and to get serious about riding the resort would mean ideally getting another pair of skis with alpine bindings dedicated for resort use rather than abusing my lightweight touring skis.
-But more skis equals more bases to wax and edges to sharpen and space required for storage.
-Apply this same logic to nordic skiing, biking (see the “n + 1” rule), climbing, etc., and suddenly your garage is a gear shop.

-Freedom comes not in always getting what you want, but in being OK with what you have.
+Something liberating

 ## Ideas

--   Not more and owning the latest and greatest, but less.
 -   Less house insurance, less worry/anxiety
 -   Marie Kondo: get rid of items that don’t spark joy (listened to on my move to Revy, fitting)
 -   Roadkill ripping on Lamborghini vs home built hot rod
 -   A Canticle For Leibowitz materially great but lacked spiritual values
--   Find new ways to enjoy old technology:
 -   Unused mtn bike collecting dust, or the well loved old bike.
 -   New $60 000 truck gets way better mileage than an older one.
 But does this really save money—or the environment?
 -   Not too far behind: old cars (too old and expensive unless you are handy), sweet spot of age and mileage
 -   Calvin and Hobbes: chewing magazine
--   Simplify: ski pass or bike-park pass: requires getting pass, burlier bike/skis, more maintenance, more complexity.
-The things we own end up owning us.
-(Fight Club: different context but same message)